kosamad/little-explorers/TESTING.md

 - Edit/Delete recommendations I have posted.

     - A user can edit their posts by clicking the "edit" button on the specific holiday they wish to edit on the recommendations page.
 The delete button prompts a modal which asks the user if they are sure.
 This ensures the user is absolutely sure they wish to delete a post from the database.
+Posts cannot be edited/deleted by other users.

 - Log out of my account easily.